-Mark Farner is one of the greatest guitar players, singers, songwriters, and on-stage performers ever — the lead of Grand Funk Railroad, the biggest American group of the 1970’s, who broke box office records performing to sold out stadiums across the world for years.
+Mark Farner is a legendary guitar player, singer, songwriter, and on-stage performer — whom many have never heard of, but have heard often.
+He was the lead of Grand Funk Railroad, the biggest American group of the 1970’s, who broke box office records performing to sold out stadiums across the world for years.

 Mark Farner at this writing has 440 followers on Twitter, where he actively tweets.

 I’m Your Captain, Though I’m Feeling Mighty Sick

 While mainstream media bombards us with unending coverage of a select set of 1970’s musicians — Jimmy Page, Eric Clapton, John Lennon, the Beatles, Led Zeppelin, Jimi Hendrix, etc — most of whom are dead or relatively inactive – Farner gets miniscule fanfare.

 Mark Farner just toured the US with his “American Band” tour in 2019, and has scheduled dates for the coming year.
 Farner wrote the legendary song “I’m Your Captain” (Closer to Home), amongst many other top hits.

 Tremendous Lead Guitar AND Lead Vocal

 His guitar playing was the equal of many mentioned above.
 But unlike many of the heralded guitarists like Page or Townsend, Farner sang lead vocal — and had a great voice.
 And was a terrific stage performer.
 Here’s a great review of Farner’s performance by Phil of Wings of Pegasus — we fast forward to a spot where you hear 10 seconds of Farner playing, and then Phil’s review: